Marrying a Citizen of Mexico? How to Get a Green Card for Your New Spouse

 Obtaining Documentation of a Valid Marriage in Mexico

-Your next step will be to obtain a certificate of that marriage.
+You will have to obtain a certificate of your marriage.
 The U.S. government keeps track of what documents are considered legally valid from each country, and will reject your marriage certificate if it doesn't come from the proper source.
-Check the "Country Reciprocity Schedule" to find out what documents from Mexico it considers valid.
+Check the State Department’s reciprocity schedule to find out what documents from Mexico it considers valid.

 Obtaining Documentation of a Valid Marriage in the United States